 So our story begins out on the town, having drinks to celebrate a dear friend's 40th birthday.
 I came home after midnight, had a snack, and drank a bunch of water.
-I took some ibuprofen to try to stave off a hangover and went to bed.
+I took some ibuprofen to stave off a hangover and went to bed.
 I woke up needing to have a wee around 4 a.m., as one does after cocktails with friends.

 -90 seconds of amnesia-

 Came back to consciousness sprawled on the bathroom floor.
 My husband was kneeling next to me looking very worried.
 I'd fainted and hit my head on the cast-iron bathtub.
 I had a cut through my left eyebrow.

 I didn't feel too bad.
 Hungover, mostly.
 I cleaned out my cut, had it looked at, and we went ahead with our summer vacation, starting the long drive to upstate NY from Durham, NC.